Vicchang/RayarkTutorial/PresentationWeek4.md

 	just work out what colour/transparency that pixel should be for the current primitive.

 * ## Explain Blinn-Phong shading.
-  Blinn-Phong shading is a algorithm for simulating light reflection.
+  Blinn-Phong shading is an algorithm for simulating light reflection.
 People needs to simulate light in order to make objects in screen more realistic.
-  Hence, Phone model was invented.
+  At first, Phone model was invented.
 It can highly simulate the light and let object more natural.
-The idea of phong model is to calculate the reflextion vector of light and product with object normal so as to calculate the percentage of colour brightness.
+The idea of phong model is to calculate the reflextion vector of light and then product the reflextion vectgor with object normal so as to calculate the percentage of colour brightness.
 However, the effor of calculating the reflextion vector is high.
-Blinn-Phong shading was addressed.
-Blinn-Phong takes half way vector to represent the light reflextion vector and to calculate the percentage of coluor brightness.
-There are three difference bewteen Phone and Blinn-Phong.
+Blinn-Phong shading was then addressed.
+Blinn-Phong takes half way vector to represent the light reflextion vector and to calculate the percentage of colour brightness.
+There are three differences bewteen Phone and Blinn-Phong.

   1. Blinn-Phong has less performance impact than Phong.
-  2. Blinn-Phong is introduced to handle the issue of negative production vector of light reflection vector and eye view in Phong model.
+  2. Blinn-Phong is introduced to handle the issue of negative production vector of light reflection vector and eye direction in Phong model.
   3. Phong is more realistic than Blinn-Phong.

 * ## Explain forward rendering path and deferred rendering path.